-What is the Michigan Service Scholars (MSS) AmeriCorps Program?
+What was the Michigan Service Scholars (MSS) AmeriCorps Program?

-The Michigan Service Scholars Program [MSS] provides over $350,000 annually in education awards state-wide to students attending Michigan Campus Compact [MICC] member campuses through a grant from The Michigan Community Service Commission and The Corporation for National and Community Service.
-Students willing to complete 300 hours of community service during one calendar year will be awarded a $1,175 AmeriCorps education award, to be used for qualified educational purposes.
-Community service hours can be completed during the academic year and/or over class breaks.
-To complete 300 hours during a regular academic year, students would need to average 9.5-10 hours of community service per week.
+The Michigan Service Scholars Program [MSS] provided over $350,000 annually in education awards state-wide to students attending Michigan Campus Compact [MiCC] member campuses through a grant from The Michigan Community Service Commission and The Corporation for National and Community Service.
+Students that completed 300 hours of community service during one calendar year were awarded a $1175 AmeriCorps education award, that were used for qualified educational purposes.
+Community service hours were to be completed during the academic year and/or over class breaks.
+To complete 300 hours during a regular academic year, students had to average 9.5-10 hours of community service per week.

-In order to enroll in the MSS program you must be:
+In order to enroll in the MSS program, students had to be: